-Starting in 2005, the Inter-American Court has celebrated periods of special sessions away from its seat in San José, Costa Rica.
+Starting in 2005, the Inter-American Court has celebrated Periods of Special Sessions away from its seat in San José, Costa Rica.
 On such occasions, the Court has relocated to Argentina, Barbados, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay, Peru, and Uruguay.
-This initiative of the Court allows it to efficiently fulfill two objectives: On one hand, it has allowed the Court to increase its jurisdictional activities, and on the other, it has allowed it to efficiently spread both its work in particular and that of the Inter-American System for the

-Protection of Human Rights in general.
-During 2018 the Court held on Period of Special Sessions in el Salvador, from 27 to 31 August.
+This initiative of the Court allows it to efficiently fulfill two objectives: On one hand, it has allowed the Court to increase its jurisdictional activities, and on the other, it has allowed it to efficiently spread both its work in particular and that of the Inter-American System for the Protection of Human Rights in general.
+During 2019 the Court held tree Periods of Special Sessions in Uruguay, from 6 to 10 May; in Argentina, from 13 to 17 May; and in Colombia, from 26 August to 6 September of 2019.

+VI.
 Hearings